Kelley Weigel, Executive Director

 Yee Won Chong, Development & Communication Director

 Yee Won joined the Center in 2008 and has since quadrupled the number of donors by using new methodologies, changing the internal organizational culture and revamping the communication strategies at the Center.
 Yee Won translates these direct experiences into trainings and workshops to help grassroots organizations in various ways including storytelling, using new technology and fundraising as relationship building.
-In 2012 Yee Won delivered a TED talk at TEDx Rainier in Seattle about growing up in Malaysia, being an immigrant and transgender.
+In 2012 Yee Won delivered a talk at TEDx Rainier in Seattle about growing up in Malaysia, being an immigrant and transgender.

 Before moving to the Northwest, Yee Won was the Development Specialist of United for a Fair Economy and Development Director of Haymarket People's Fund.
 Yee Won is currently on the board of directors for GIFT (Grassroots Institute for Fundraising Training).